 World Plant Milk Day Activities

-1. Head to the market
+Head to the market

-2. Apply the “plant milk theory” to other dairy
+Apply the “plant milk theory” to other dairy

 Incorporate the “plant milk theme” of personal and global health into other dairy products, such as cheese.
-With countless recipes and cookbooks available, it’s easier than ever to make vegan cheese at home.
-Most recipes require only a few ingredients, and it’s doable to make everything from soft, spreadable cheeses, to harder, aged varieties.
+With countless recipes and cookbooks available, you can even whip up vegan cheese at home.
+Most recipes require only a few ingredients.
+Try your hand at making everything from soft, spreadable cheeses to harder, aged varieties.

 Go for a walk

-Facts That Prove Almond Milk Is King
+4 Facts That Prove Almond Milk Is King

-1. Almond milk is religious
+Almond milk is religious

 Almond milk is protected by the government

 Within the Italian regions of Sicily, Apulia, Calabria, and Campania, almond milk is a protected traditional agricultural product.

 Almond milk is not for infants

 Despite its many health advantages, almond milk does not have as high a protein content as breast milk, cow’s milk, or hydrolyzed formulas, and therefore is not a suitable replacement for children under two years of age.

-Almond milk likes the golden state
+Almond milk likes the Golden State